MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/set-aksedgeupgrade.md

 ## Description

-The Set-AksEdgeUpgrade cmdlet set whether AksEdge is allowed to upgrade the Kubernetes version on update.
+The Set-AksEdgeUpgrade cmdlet sets whether AKS Edge Essentials is allowed to upgrade the Kubernetes version on update.

 ## Examples